kavishdevar/aln/AAP Definitions.md

 # Requesting notifications

-This packet is necessary to receive notifications from the AirPods like ear detection, noise control mode, conversation awareness, battery status, etc.
+This packet is necessary to receive notifications from the AirPods like ear detection, noise control mode, conversational awareness, battery status, etc.

 *Captured using PacketLogger on an Intel Mac running macOS Sequoia 15.0.1*
 ```plaintext